Paddock to plate, farm to fork and dive to dish – the food miles are few on this small island.

 Van Bone

-Overlooking picturesque Marion Bay, sit back and indulge in 14 tasting plates based on produce from the on-site vegetable garden at Van Bone, and locally sourced seafood and meat.
+Overlooking picturesque Marion Bay, sit back and indulge in 14 tasting plates featuring produce from the on-site vegetable garden at Van Bone, and locally sourced seafood and meat.

-In a light-filled dining room occupying a former asylum, the provenance of each dish is explained to connect diners at The Agrarian Kitchen Eatery to the local growers of New Norfolk.
+In a light-filled dining room occupying a former asylum, the provenance of each dish is explained to connect diners at the Agrarian Kitchen to the local growers of New Norfolk.

 Stillwater